Let It Go, Boomers. Cursive Writing is Dead [OPINION]

-- So kids can read the messages written in birthday cards from their elders
+- So kids can read the messages written on birthday cards from their elders

-I have to agree with the need for everyone to have a signature, but I don’t think you need to devote significant amounts of time to teaching this.
+I have to agree with the need for everyone to have a signature, but I don't think you need to devote significant amounts of time to teaching this.
 Signatures, like all other analog arts in the digital age, will fade in its usefulness over time.
-Contrary to popular belief, you can just write your name.
+Contrary to popular belief, you can just print your name and it still counts.
 Cursive does look classier, but there are no legal requirements for a signature to be written in cursive, as you can see from the legal definition of the term below: